LightJason/Java-AgentSpeak/readme.md

 ### Desires

 * A Desire is a vertex of the edge of all intentions
-* Desires are define by a set of beliefs
+* Desires are defined by a set of beliefs
 * Desires can be in conflict with other desires, represented that the desires have got a large distance (much as possible)
 * The desire is successfully reached, iif all beliefs are existing anytime